zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Establishing a trust relationship between the API MLs

-For routing to work in a multitenancy configuration, as given in the example daigram where "Domain APIML 2", "Domain APIML 3" are registered to "Domain APIML 1", the "Domain APIML 1" must trust the "Domain APIML 2", "Domain APIML 3" for successful registration into the it's Discovery Service component.
+For routing to work in a multitenancy configuration, as represented in the example daigram above where "Domain APIML 2", "Domain APIML 3" are registered to "Domain APIML 1", the "Domain APIML 1" must trust the "Domain APIML 2", "Domain APIML 3" for successful registration into the it's Discovery Service component.
 The "Domain APIML 2", "Domain APIML 3" must trust the "Domain APIML 1" Gateway where they are registed to, to accept routed requests.
 It is necessary that the root and, if applicable, intermediate public certificates be shared between the these domain API Mediation Layers.